Common Law: The Foundation of Legal Tradition

 Key Features of Common Law

-1. Stare Decisis: One of the core principles of common law is “stare decisis,” which means “to stand by things decided.”
-Under this doctrine, courts are bound by previous decisions, creating a legal precedent that must be followed in similar cases.
+1. Stare Decisis: One of the core principles of common law is “stare decisis,” which means “to stand things decided.”
+Under this doctrine, courts are bound previous decisions, creating a legal precedent that must be followed in similar cases.

 2. Role of Judges: In the common law system, judges have a central role in interpreting and developing the law.
 Their decisions in cases not only resolve the immediate dispute but also set legal precedents that guide future cases.